iw4p/iw4p/README.md

 ### Hey 👋
 ----

 I'm Nima, working as a software engineer.
-I love researching and working as a R&D. Looking for a better opportunity to learn more and bloom my expertise.
+I love researching; working as a R&D. Looking for good opportunities to learn more.

 interests:

-  - Web Development, Flask, Django ...
+  - AR - VR
-  - Rust, Golang
+  - AI - ML - DL - RL
-  - Docker
+  - Web Development
   - IoT

 How to reach me: